Iwaidjan languages: The Iwaidjan languages

 Garig and Ilgar are two almost identical dialects.
 Manangkari may be a dialect of Maung.

 Dixon (2002) considers Warrkbi demonstrated, but Iwaidjic (Warrkbi-Maung) and Iwaidjan to be speculative.
 He predicts that working out the histories of the languages will be a "profound challenge", regardless of whether they are a genealogical family or a language area.

 Marrgu and Wurrugu, previously lumped in with Iwaidjan, have little in common with it and may turn out to be a separate family.

 Status

 As of 1998, Iwaidja was spoken by about 150 people in the community of Minjilang on Croker Island, alongside English, Kunwinjku and Maung.
 Maung is primarily spoken in the community of Warruwi on Goulburn Island, and it too has about 150 speakers.
-Both languages are still being learnt by children.
+Both languages are still being learned by children.
 More recent assessments of the status of Iwaidja and Maung are that both have around 200 speakers and are spoken daily by a full age range of people.

 All the other Iwaidjan languages are close to extinction.
 In 1998, Amurdak had three remaining speakers and Garig and Ilgar three speakers between them.
 However, some of these languages have younger people who, while not fluent, can aid in translating old recordings in an attempt to archive or revive the language.